Mossad Espionage in Damascus: In The Lion’s Den

 On 18 May 1965, Eli Cohen publicly was publicly hanged in Damascus [source]

 Another delicate debate regards Eli Cohen’s quality as an agent.
 While the vast majority highlights his remarkable qualities, there are few critical views.
 For instance, Rafi Eitan, a former Mossad agent, judged him “a very poor spy”.
 According to him, Cohen transmitted too frequently (once per day in the last month) and did not vary the timing enough.
-Besides, Cohen often transmitted also out of topic messages, mainly about his wife, exposing himself to unnecessary risk.
+Besides, Cohen often transmitted out-of-topic messages, mainly about his wife, exposing himself to unnecessary risk.

 Finally, Cohen’s family accuses the Mossad of overworking Eli, sending him back to Syria in early 1965 despite the security environment’s degradation.